hmedina3/cmpm169-creative-coding/README.md

 # cmpm169-creative-coding

-All projects done in UC Santa Cruz's creative coding course.
+A collection of projects and experiments from CMPM 169, exploring generative art, interactive visuals, and creative coding techniques using JavaScript, p5.js, and other digital media tools. 🚀